andrewchaa/til/azure/create-sql-database-user.md

   // change to Master
   CREATE LOGIN StagingUser WITH PASSWORD=N'password' CREATE LOGIN MigratorUser WITH PASSWORD=N'password'

+  // if you need to change the password
+  ALTER LOGIN Mary5 WITH PASSWORD = '<enterStrongPasswordHere>'
   ```

 2. create users for those logins on your db